 Kalpana, the first Cinema Hall of Bhubaneswar though demolished, triggers nostalgia in the senior citizens while crossing the “Kalpana Square”.

-The Kalpana Talkies which made the first attempt to introduce this media of entertainment into the town no more exists.
-In its place stands a rickety hall which has been sealed for more than a decade now and is trying to find a way out of litigations.
+The Kalpana Talkies which made the first attempt to introduce this media of entertainment into the town no more exist.
+In its place stands a rickety hall that has been sealed for more than a decade now and is trying to find a way out of litigations.